2023 Most Popular Online Education Schools in Michigan

 While working on their degree, education majors at Cornerstone accumulate an average of around $27,250 in student debt.

-Read full report on Education at Cornerstone University
+Full Education at Cornerstone University Report

 Education majors at Oakland take out an average of $28,786 in student loans while working on their egree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $198.

-Read full report on Education at Oakland University
+Full Education at Oakland University Report

 With a ranking of #9, Western Michigan University did quite well on this year’s best schools for education students.
-Located in the city of Kalamazoo, WMU is a public college with a large student population.
+Located in the small city of Kalamazoo, WMU is a public college with a large student population.

 While working on their degree, education majors at WMU accumulate an average of around $30,333 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $211.